IRS Form 8606 Instructions

 If you did not take a distribution from a traditional, SIMPLE, or SEP IRA, or do a Roth conversion, then the instructions tell you to skip down to Line 14.

-Line 4 has you back out the contributions for the current year.
-For example, a 2023 tax return would back out contributions made from January 1 to April 18, 2024.
+For Line 4, you will back out the contributions for the current year.
+For example, a 2024 tax return would back out contributions made from January 1 to April 15, 2025.

 But for purposes of figuring the nondeductible distributions, contributions made in the later year do not count.